'If the only thing people learned was not to be afraid of their experience, that alone would change the world.'

 The Three Principles

 An understanding of life named as 'The Three Principles' was developed by a man called Syd Banks, a Scottish welder who turned a spiritual teacher.
-After having a profound insight into the true nature of the mind in 1973, Banks spent the rest of his life sharing that insight with all who would listen.
+After having a profound insight into the true nature of the mind in 1973, Banks spent the rest of his life sharing this understanding with all who would listen.

 -We are Alive-